PoonLab/courses/PATH9577Q/Assignments/takehome3.md

    # paste your code here
    ```

 2. Now we're going to define a new function called `scramble`.
 This function should take a single argument, check that it is a string, and then collect all the odd-indexed and even-indexed characters into two separate substrings, and return the concatenation of these substrings.
-For example, `pizza` should return as `pziza`.
+For example, `pizza` should return as `izpza`.
 Add this code after the first `import sys` line and copy the result below:
    ```python
    import sys
    # paste your code here